Zerodya/dockeraise/README.md

 # Dockeraise
-Raise a full Docker and Docker Compose installation in your server in seconds!
+Raise a full Docker setup in your server in seconds!

+Simple bash script for Debian servers that installs Docker, Docker Compose, and also creates a Docker user.
+Only tested on fresh Debian 11 machines.
+Use at your own risk.